Construction of polynomial particular solutions of linear constant-coefficient partial differential equations: PDOs with higher-order elementary part ( a la Laplace)

 where the (real, positive) constants $A_1,A_2,A_3$ are known in terms of the material elastic constants.
 The above factorization thus implies that equation~\eqref{2dorder} leads to sequentially solving three inhomogeneous anisotropic-Laplace equations (with three different tensors $\bol{A}$), a task to which the method of Sec.~\ref{laplace:aniso} applies.
 Such factorizations are also available for other cases of elastic anisotropy, e.g. hexagonal crystals~\cite{kroner:53} and two-dimensional cubic crystals.

-For the special case of isotropic elasticity, $N_{ij}(\bol{\xi})$ and $E(\bol{\xi})$ are found to be homogeneous with respective degrees 2 and 4 (for both $d=2$ and $d=3$), and their known closed-form expressions~\cite[Chap.~1]{mura} show that the foregoing method reduces to the Galerkin representation method used in Sec.~\ref{elas:iso}.
+For the special case of isotropic elasticity, $N_{ij}(\bol{\xi})$ and $E(\bol{\xi})$ are found to be homogeneous with respective degrees 2 and 4 (for both $d=2$ and $d=3$), and their known closed-form expressions~\cite[Chap.~1]{mura} show that the foregoing method becomes identical to the Galerkin representation method used in Sec.~\ref{elas:iso}.